 Grooming plays a significant role in maintaining a dog’s health and hygiene and makes life comfortable and improves the quality of life.
 Regular grooming not only provides scope for close inspection and identification of the skin infections at an early stage but also limits the spread of infection and increases the chances of successful treatment.
 Bathing, brushing, hair and nail trimming, ear cleaning, etc all are part of routine grooming, whether you do it yourself or opt for professional grooming service, there are certain dos and don’ts of pet grooming every responsible pet parent should be aware of.

-Do’s
+List of Do’s

 1. Groom your pet routinely